-It was raining in Prague so my best bet was to get out of Prague little earlier than originally scheduled and take advantage of good weather in Bratislava.
-There is plenty of train available during the day from Praha Hlavni Nadrazi Station (Prague Main railway station) to Bratislava Hlavna Stanica (Bratislava Railway station).
+It was raining in Prague, Czech Republic, so my best bet was to get out of Prague a little earlier than originally scheduled and take advantage of the good weather in Bratislava, Slovakia.
+Plenty of trains are available during the day from Praha Hlavni Nadrazi Station (Prague Main railway station) to Bratislava Hlavna Stanica (Bratislava Railway station).

-Relaxing 4 hours train Journey Between Prague and Bratislava was excellent
+4 hours train Journey from Prague to Bratislava

-The time went by so quickly while watching the magnificent view of Czech and Slovakian countryside.
-That was the first time I was visiting that part of the Easter Europe so it was a whole new world for me.
-I was so excited and could not afford to miss a moment, walked from the front of the train to all the back few times and took some good shots.
+The time went by quickly while watching the magnificent view of the Czech and Slovakian countryside.
+That was the first time I visited a country in Eastern Europe that was behind the iron curtain for decades, so it was a whole new world for me.
+I was so excited and could not afford to miss a moment.
+So I walked from the front of the train to the back a few times and took some good photos.

 Where is Bratislava